DrKembhavi-s/DrKembhavi-s.github.io/_posts/2026-03-15-When-Ignorance-Walks-Into-A-Debate.md

 What followed was not a defeat.
 It was a diagnosis.

 And if you are an Ayurveda educator, a PG guide, a faculty member, or an institutional administrator, this article is not about Dr Vasundhara Sadineni.
 It is about you.

+There is one detail about the date that TheLiverDoc himself noted in his opening remarks — with characteristic precision.
+The 14th of March is International Pi Day, the annual celebration of the mathematical constant π, observed on 3.14 in honour of its first three digits.
+It is, by informal consensus, the calendar's designated tribute to rational thought, mathematical rigour, and the scientific method.
+TheLiverDoc observed that it could not have been a better day to hold this particular debate.
+It was a small remark, but not a trivial one.
+Pi does not negotiate with belief systems.
+It does not yield to tradition or volume of feeling.
+It is what it is, to infinite decimal places, regardless of who is measuring it.
+That the Ayurvedic side of the debate appeared entirely unaware of the irony only sharpened it.

 **II.
 She Entered with Confidence.
 That Was the First Problem.**